Golf Tutorials

 All your thinking should happen behind the golf ball, looking down the line at your target.
 This is where you answer three questions:

 1. What is my target?
 Be specific.
-Don't just aim at the a green, pick a small spot like a specific branch on a tree behind it or a discoloration on the green itself.
+Don't just aim at the green, pick a small spot like a specific branch on a tree behind it or a discoloration on the green itself.

 2. What club and shot?
 Based on the distance and conditions, commit to a club.
 Decide if you’re hitting a normal shot, a low punch, or a high fade.
-All this happens here.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like